"The Handmaid's Tale" Is Filming on the National Mall and the Photos are Kinda Intense

 We asked one of the actors (who preferred not to be named) how she ended up in the scene.
 She told us she’s a local actor who simply responded to an online casting call.

-In the scene we witnessed, Elisabeth Moss (who plays Offred) could be seen joining co-stars Joseph Fiennes and Yvonne Strahovski at the top of the Lincoln Memorial steps.
+In the scene we witnessed [SPOILER ALERT], Elisabeth Moss (who plays Offred) could be seen joining co-stars Joseph Fiennes and Yvonne Strahovski at the top of the Lincoln Memorial steps.
 Fiennes could be heard saying, “Lord above, we beseech you.
-Hear our prayer,” before all the handmaid’s knelt in unison.
+Hear our prayer,” before all the handmaids knelt in unison.

 A crew member said they’d be filming “until the sun goes down,” so head on over if you want to get some pics of your own.